osisoft/PI-Adapter/V1/Administration/Start and stop an adapter.md

 # Start and stop an adapter

-Complete the following for your operating system to start or stop an adapter service:
+Complete one of the following procedures for your operating system to start or stop an adapter service:

 ## Windows